ozujam/1_html_say_hello/README.md

 First, you'll start by building a simple web page using HTML.

-Create three HTML heading tags:
+Create **THREE** HTML heading tags:
  - Create a `<h1>` tag that contains a text that says “Hello World!"
  - Create a `<h2>` tag that contains a text that says “Hello World!"
  - Create a `<h3>` tag that contains a text that says “Hello World!"
+ - All tags should have closing tags

 You **must** pass **three tests** before submitting it.